lightps0607/Sacrifice2/README.md

 # Sacrifice2
- This is a Multiplayer Project that is made with Unity 2019 LTS and Uses PUN2 and Vivox
+ This is a Multiplayer Project that is made with Unity 2019 LTS and Uses PUN2 and Vivox.
  ***Note: This project includes only the scripts.
 For full Unity project click [here.](https://drive.google.com/file/d/1svF1TCuOzcbM11D2iBzBflKWHKOmeUQZ/view?usp=share_link)

 Dependencies:
 - Photon PUN 2